Surah Al-Anfal (Surah 8 – Spoils of War, Booty) tells us how Shaytan tempts people.

+Shaytan tried the same tactics on the Prophet Isa al Masih.
+The Injil describes his alluring whispers just after the Prophet Yahya appeared.
 We have seen how the prophet Yahya (PBUH) came to prepare the people for the coming of the Masih.
 His simple but powerful message was that everyone needed to repent.
 The Injil goes on to recount that the prophet Isa (PBUH) was then baptized by Yahya (PBUH).
 This declared that the public ministry of Isa (PBUH) as the Masih was to start.
-But before it could start the prophet Isa (PBUH) had to first be tested and tempted by the great enemy of us all – by Shaytan (or Satan or devil or Iblis) himself.
+But before it could start the prophet Isa (PBUH) had to first be tested and tempted by the great enemy of us all – by Shaytan (Satan/Devil/Iblis) himself.

 The Injil describes this testing in some detail by telling of three specific temptations that Shaytan brought to Isa (PBUH).
 Let us look at each in turn.
 (In the temptations you will notice that Shaytan addresses Isa with that difficult title ‘Son of God’.
 To understand what that means please see my article here).